timsullivan25/SimulationSandbox/README.md

 Although qualitative simulations can stand on their own, they can be used as parameters for standard simulations when wrapped inside a qualitative interpretation parameter.
 The jist of this is that we can provide an "interpretation dictionary" to decide how to transform a string back into a number used in the evaluation of our expression.
 A practical example might be creating a simulation where we will make a "go/no go" decision and then multiple the remainder of the expression by 1 for "go" or 0 for no "go" to compute only the outcomes where we chose to proceed.

+#### Binomial Tree Simulation

+This is a very specific type of simulation designed to produce a node tree encompassing n periods based on the volatility parameter and up probability provided.
+By itself, this simulation is not particularly useful, but it served as the foundation for me to create the option pricing version of the simulation.

+#### Binomial Option Pricing Simulation

+As this is a specialized finance function, I will not spend too much time on the details.
+Essentially, this type of simulation is used to compute the price of a call or put option using the [binomial options pricing model](https://en.wikipedia.org/wiki/Binomial_options_pricing_model).
+I have provided a class for specifying the details of the option to be valued.
+I am reasonably confident in the basic implementation, but do not advise using this for the purpose of making actual investments.
+If that is your goal, I would advise hiring me full-time and I will be happy to provide a more robust version of this pricing model, among many other valuable contributions.

 ## Parameter Types

 #### Quantitative